This article describes the steps needed for configuring the SharePoint Online Connector (SPOC) after the installation has succeeded.

 Access Web Interface: Navigate to https://your-server:8083 (Note: the port will depend on what was chosen during installation)

-Connection Management: Go to Connection Management > Gimmal Records
+Connection Management: Go to Connection Configuration > Gimmal Records

 Enter Configuration: